-The holiday filled with hearts, weirdly satisfying chalky candy, and love themed everything is upon us.
-Valentine’s Day, Galentine’s Day, or even Anti-Valentine’s Day–however you choose to celebrate, you might be wondering what you’re going to shower your loved ones with, amidst the pandemic.
+The holiday filled with hearts, weirdly satisfying chalky candy, and love-themed everything is upon us.
+Valentine’s Day, Galentine’s Day, or even Anti-Valentine’s Day–however you choose to celebrate, you might be wondering what you’re going to shower your loved ones with this year.
 You could scramble to find a ‘be my Valentine’ mug on Amazon Prime or decide to make some heart-shaped pancakes and call it a day (okay, heart-shaped pancakes sound pretty delicious).
-But we’re thinking everyone needs a little something extra after the year we’ve all had.
-Since Salt Lake City is filled with chocolatiers, artisans, heart-shaped doughnut makers, and specialty florists, your last minute gifting adventure shouldn’t be too difficult.
+If, however, you'd really like to go the extra mile, we've got just the thing for you.
+Salt Lake City is filled with chocolatiers, artisans, heart-shaped doughnut makers, and specialty florists, so your last-minute gifting adventure shouldn’t be too difficult.
 Here’s where to find all the local sweets, more sweets, handmade treasures, floral arrangements, and experiences in the city.

 The Chocoholic Scene